 In February 2018, AIG Parent entered into a CMA with DSA Re.
 Among other things, the CMA provides that AIG Parent will maintain available statutory capital and surplus of DSA Re's long term business fund and its general business account at or above a stress threshold percentage of its projected enhanced capital requirement in respect of the applicable fund, as defined under Bermuda law.
-As of March 31, 2018, the stress threshold percentage under this CMA was 125 percent.
+As of June 30, 2018, the stress threshold percentage under this CMA was 125 percent.

 AIG Parent and/or certain subsidiaries are parties to several letter of credit agreements with various financial institutions.
-These financial institutions issue letters of credit from time to time to certain of our General Insurance companies for insurance regulatory and reinsurance collateral purposes or for capital support, and the total outstanding amount of issued letters of credit for these purposes was approximately \$2.4 billion at March 31, 2018.
-Letters of credit issued in support of the Life and Retirement companies totaled approximately \$906 million at March 31, 2018.
-In the first quarter of 2018, AIG Parent issued letters of credit in support of DSA Re that totaled \$550 million at March 31, 2018.
+These financial institutions issue letters of credit from time to time to certain of our General Insurance companies for insurance regulatory and reinsurance collateral purposes or for capital support, and the total outstanding amount of issued letters of credit for these purposes was approximately \$2.4 billion at June 30, 2018.
+Letters of credit issued in support of the Life and Retirement companies totaled approximately \$911 million at June 30, 2018.
+Letters of credit issued in support of DSA Re totaled \$550 million at June 30, 2018.

 During 2016, we created a new Switzerland-domiciled international holding company, AIG International Holdings, GmbH (AIGIH), which is intended to be the ultimate holding company for all of our international entities.
 This international holding company structure is part of our ongoing efforts to simplify our organizational structure, and is expected to facilitate the optimization of our international capital strategy from both a regulatory and a tax perspective.
-Through May 2, 2018, substantially all of our international operations have been transferred to AIGIH.
+Through August 2, 2018, substantially all of our international operations have been transferred to AIGIH.
 We will continue to monitor our international holding company structure in light of regulatory, tax and other developments, to ensure that this strategy continues to be effective.

-In the first quarter of 2018, our General Insurance companies paid approximately \$310 million in dividends in the form of cash and fixed maturity securities to AIG Parent.
+In the six-month period ended June 30, 2018, our General Insurance companies paid approximately \$825 million in dividends in the form of cash and fixed maturity securities to AIG Parent.
 The fixed maturity securities primarily included U.S. government and government-sponsored entity securities, U.S. agency mortgage-backed securities, corporate and municipal bonds and certain other highly rated securities.

-In the first quarter of 2018, our Life and Retirement companies collectively paid a total of \$386 million in dividends and loan repayments in the form of cash to AIG Parent.
+In the six-month period ended June 30, 2018, our Life and Retirement companies collectively paid a total of \$1.2 billion in dividends and loan repayments in the form of cash to AIG Parent.